FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 ### 1. generate ECDSA private key

 First, we use OpenSSL to generate an elliptic curve private key.
-The parameters of the elliptic curve is secp256k1.
+The parameters of the elliptic curve are secp256k1.
 To run the following command to generate a private key in PEM format and save it in the ecprivkey.pem file.

 ```bash
 openssl ecparam -name secp256k1 -genkey -noout -out ecprivkey.pem